 Just like in every town or country, safety is always a thing of concern to the locals and tourists.
-If you are not conversant with a new environment, you know you should follow the general rules of not keeping late nights, and to be careful when meeting new people.
+If you are not conversant with a new environment, you know you should follow the general rules of not keeping late nights, and being careful when meeting new people.

 Is Milan safe?
 Well, according to the crime and safety index rank by Numbeo, Milan ranks 155 out of 338 countries in 2018.
 I would not even start to comment on the number here but only give some tips and relay some experiences I have had so far living in Milan.

 Pickpockets are everywhere – clubs, restaurants, malls, metro stations, bus stations, and secluded areas.

 Do not get drunk when you go clubbing, especially if you do not have a sane friend to look after you.
 Many pickpockets know the best time to rob a person is when they are not in their right senses.